Coral-SH/textboxes.pytorch/README.md

 wget https://s3.amazonaws.com/amdegroot-models/vgg16_reducedfc.pth
 ```

-- To train SSD using the train script simply specify the parameters listed in `train.py` as a flag or manually change them.
+- To train TextBoxes using the train script simply specify the parameters listed in `train.py` as a flag or manually change them.

 ```Shell
 python train.py